Galzai/TauRD-Autonomous-2019/README.md

 # Tel-Aviv university's formula student driverless

+Notes:
+* This project started when I had little experience.
+* The project never came to full fruiton and was halted relativley early.

 This is the repository for the initial version of Tel-Aviv university's formula student driverless vehicle.
 Currently work in progress and has not been fully tested.